-If you are already using Solr 5.2, Solr 5.3 should not present any major problems.
+If you are already using Solr 5.5, Solr 6.0 should not present any major problems.
 However, you should review the CHANGES.txt file found in your Solr package for changes and updates that may effect your existing implementation.
+Detailed steps for upgrading a Solr cluster can be found in the appendix: Upgrading a Solr Cluster.

-Upgrading from 5.2.x
+Upgrading from 5.5.x